dat3Cph/material/docs/frontend/react_3/exercises/frontend_security.md

 1. Create a new react project and clean it up “the usual way”.

-2. Create a new file in the src folder called apiFacade.js and paste in the code below:
+2. Create a new file in the src/util folder called apiFacade.js and paste in the code below:

     - It includes the suggested handleHttpErrors(res) function from this document + a customized version of the makeOptions() function from the same document, changed to handle tokens.
 The code will not necessarily work out of the box, but it's a good start.